-The first thing I did was snip the leaves off the Stinging nettle.
+The first thing I did was snip the leaves off the nettle.
 I managed to harvest and prepare the whole mess with only a quick sting to my lip when I was sniffing the leaves.
 It smells somewhat like basil and something else and I can never quite put my finger on what.
-You want to put it in water to cover and add a ¼ c of salt or so.
-Simmer until the leaves change color, then put on ice or you get slime.
+I had a lot too cook, so I put it in water to cover and add a ¼ c of salt or so.
+Simmered until the leaves changed color, then I put on ice or it becomes slime.

 Then I washed up some wild garlic and chopped it small.